 Runtime not listed

-Your neighbors don’t even know you’re leaf blowing with the RYOBI Whisper Series Cordless Battery Backpack Blower.
+Your neighbors won’t even know you’re leaf blowing with the RYOBI Whisper Series Cordless Battery Backpack Blower.
 This battery-powered model runs on either one or two 6Ah lithium ion batteries, and it operates at just 59 decibels—one of the quietest options you can find today.
-It delivers air speeds up to 165 MPH and airflow up to 730 CFM, and you can adjust its settings to your needs using the variable speed trigger and/or cruise control.
+It delivers air speeds up to 165 MPH and airflow up to 730 cfm, and you can adjust its settings to your needs using the variable-speed trigger and/or cruise control.

 The RYOBI leaf blower comes with two batteries and has two active battery ports for extended runtime, but the manufacturer doesn’t specify how long each battery lasts.
 However, the included rapid charger powers up a drained battery in under 60 minutes.
 There’s a turbo button for those times you need extra power, and the tool comes with a nozzle attachment to help maximize air speed.

 Power Source: Battery | Weight: 30 pounds | MPH: 165 | CFM: 730 cubic feet per minute | Noise Rating: 59 decibels | Runtime: Not listed

 debris with the ECHO 58.2cc Gas 2-Stroke Cycle Backpack Leaf Blower, which has a convenient tube-mounted throttle and vented backrest for added comfort.
 If you’re looking for a combination blower-vac on a budget, the BLACK+DECKER 3-in-1 Electric Leaf Blower, Leaf Vacuum and Mulcher is a surprisingly versatile and well-priced tool, but it must be plugged into an electrical outlet for operation.

 What to Look For in a Backpack Leaf Blower